Grow Hemp in New Mexico

 2) Do I need a permit to sell pre-packaged CBD or other hemp products?

 No, not at this time.
-IT is highly recommended that all pre-packaged product comes from a business is permitted/licensed by the proper state authority to manufacture hemp finished products.
-This helps ensure safe and legal products are sold in NM.
-You can verify permitting/licensing by requesting a copy of it and verifying it has been issued by the state agency listed here.
+It is strongly recommended that pre-packaged products come from a business permitted/licensed by the proper state authority.
+You can verify permitting/licensing using sources listed here.

 3) When do I need a hemp facility permit?

-When you are producing hemp extract, manufacturing hemp-containing products that are for human consumption (ingestion), absorption, or are smokable products.
-Also, if you are storing/warehousing hemp extract, you must have a hemp warehouse permit to do so.
+When producing hemp extract; manufacturing hemp-containing products for human consumption (ingestion), absorption, or smokable products; or when storing/warehousing hemp extract (requires a hemp warehouse permit).

 4) How much is the application fee?

-A non-refundable fee of $1000.00 is required with each hemp application submitted.
-The fee includes application, plan review, pre-operational and regular inspections, and permit fees.
+A non-refundable fee of $1,000 is required with each hemp application.
+The fee covers application, plan review, pre-operational and regular inspections, and permit fees.

 5) What is a hemp harvest certificate?

-A document issued by the New Mexico Department of Agriculture to a person licensed to harvest hemp for distribution or sale certifying that a quantity of hemp meets the THC concentration required pursuant to 21.20.3 NMAC.
+A document issued by the New Mexico Department of Agriculture to a person licensed to harvest hemp for distribution or sale, certifying that a quantity of hemp meets the THC concentration required under 21.20.3 NMAC.

 6) Can I put “No THC” or “THC-Free” on my product labels?